tendermint/tendermint/docs/spec/reactors/consensus/proposer-selection.md

 One other issue that needs to be addressed is the following.
 A validator V with low voting power that has just been elected is moved to the end of the queue.
 If the validator set is large and/ or with other validators with significantly higher power, validator V will have to wait a lot of rounds to be elected.
 If V could remove and re-add itself to the validator set, it would make a significant (albeit unfair) "jump" ahead in the queue, decreasing the numbers of rounds it has to wait.

 In order to prevent this, when a new validator is added, its initial priority is not set to 0 but to a lower value.
 This value is determined from the simulation of the above scenario: it is assumed that V had just proposed a block and was at the back of the queue when it was removed and re-added.
-In addition, a penalty factor is applied.
+In addition, to discourage intentional unbound/ bound operations, a penalty factor is applied.

 If `vset = {v1,..,vn, V}` and `V` would be selected as proposer then it would have gone through the following changes: